-Welsh Harlequin Duck
+Welsh Harlequin Ducks

-The Welsh Harlequin is a lightweight breed at 5 to 5.5 pounds.
+The Welsh Harlequin is a lightweight breed weighing 5-5.5 lbs.
 Harlequins are streamlined, with relatively long bodies, medium-width backs, rounded chests, moderately full abdomens, and wide-spaced legs.
 Their necks are topped with trim, oval heads that sport medium-long, slightly concave bills.
 The color and patterning of the Harlequin are complex.
 The drake’s head is greenish-black, shoulders reddish-chestnut frosted with white, and breast creamy with reddish-chestnut.
 The upper back has a tortoiseshell of cream, white, brown, and chestnut while forewings are cream-white and reddish-brown, with a shiny green and bronze cross-band.
 The tail is blackish/bronze edged in white, the legs and feet are orange, and toenails are brownish-black.

-The duck has a creamy white head with brown stippling.
+“The duck has a creamy white head with brown stippling.
 There is often delicate light rust or burnt orange blush to their head, neck, and breast.
 The crown of the head typically has more brown stippling than the rest of the head.
 Her body is creamy white with buff and brown-green or bronze bands on her wings.
 Her tail is a mixture of creamy white and brown.
 Her legs are orange when young, and brown when older.
 Toenails are brownish-black.
-Welsh Harlequin duck and drake ducklings may exhibit a subtle sex-linked difference in bill color at birth (Holderread 1985)
+Welsh Harlequin duck and drake ducklings may exhibit a subtle sex-linked difference in bill color at birth.”
+(Holderread)

 When choosing a Welsh Harlequin breeding bird, select “robust, strong-legged birds that are free of physical deformities, heavy layers, and of correct body type and color.
 To help perpetuate the authentic Harlequin, avoid the following characteristics: more than a half-pound above or below typical weights; short, blocky bodies; large coarse heads; distinct Mallard-like facial stripes; light-colored bills in ducks; and poor producers.”
-(Holderread 2001)
+(Holderread)

+Breed Bulletin #8503: Welsh Harlequin Ducks.
 Holderread, Dave.
-Breed Bulletin #8503: Welsh Harlequin Ducks.
-Corvallis, OR: The Duck Preservation Center, 1985.
+The Duck Preservation Center, Corvallis, OR 1985.